Blood sports for all

 Seven other deer species were liberated: wapiti, sika, sambar, rusa, axis, fallow and white-tailed deer.

 Fallow deer form localised herds in both islands.
 Sambar, rusa and sika occur only in the central North Island, and wapiti in Fiordland.
-White-tailed deer are found around Lake Wakatipu and Stewart Island.
+White-tailed deer are found around Lake Wakatipu and on Stewart Island.
 The axis deer is no longer found in New Zealand.

 Wapiti were introduced in the early 1900s as a gift from American President Theodore Roosevelt.
 They have interbred with red deer and today wapiti–red deer hybrids occupy an area 2,000 kilometres square in northern Fiordland.